 The 26km2 enclosed depression of Matienzo has taken some 2 to 3 million years to form.
 The imperviously-floored valley is surrounded by limestone hills containing hundreds of kilometres of cave.
 Water resurges into the basin at a number of points and most of it leaves underground at the northern end.

 A major Spanish expedition took place in the summer of 1964.
-British-led caving expeditions and visits to Matienzo (and surrounding areas) have been occuring up to 3 or 4 times a year since the late 60‘s and the amount of known cave passage has risen from some five or six km to hundreds (nearly 422km, January 2024, see a summary sheet).
+British-led caving expeditions and visits to Matienzo (and surrounding areas) have been occuring up to 3 or 4 times a year since the late 60‘s and the amount of known cave passage has risen from some five or six km to hundreds (over 424km, May 2024, see a summary sheet).
 About five to eight kilometres of cave are found each year, although in 1989 over 15km was surveyed, in 2004 some 10.7km and in 2008 over 13km.
 Of course, the Covid-19 pandemic severly curtailed activities in 2020 and 2021.
 Collaboration with Spanish caving groups often results in new cave exploration.
 We also have good relationships with French cavers working to the south.

 [top]